frankwang95/earth/documentation/mysql_schema.md

-# --------- Image Index Database
+# Image Index Database

-# --------- Entries are consistent with Landsat 8 metadata - see their documentation
+Entries in this database are populated from the included Landsat 8 metadata.
+Specific details about any of the fields found here can be obtained by reference to the LandSat documentation.

 '''
 imageindex(
 	lid CHAR(21) NOT NULL PRIMARY KEY,